15 Text Analysis 1

 Let’s get the Jane Austen books into tidy text format.

-• No need to filter out the stop words as we will be filtering on select “fear” words which do not include stop words.
+• No need to standardize and normalize as this is cleaned text and no need to remove the stop words as we will be filtering on the lexicon’s “fear” words which do not include stop words.

 austen_books() |>